 Beyond the films

 Our Q&As are all organised through local contacts and we have quite a number being lined up for this year – details can be found on the Saffron Screen website (www.saffronscreen.com).
-Other highlights have been visits from Jane Horrocks with Sunshine on Leith and Nick Frost with The World’s End, as well as screen writer Ol Parker (Now is Good) whose parents live locally and who is a great supporter of Saffron Screen.
+Highlights have been visits from Jane Horrocks with Sunshine on Leith and Nick Frost with The World’s End, as well as screen writer Ol Parker (Now is Good) whose parents live locally and who is a great supporter of Saffron Screen.
 We hope he will be back soon with The Second Best Exotic Marigold Hotel.

 Pop-Up Saffron Screen